Skip to content

 High-value dataset, category: If the dataset is categorised as a high-value dataset (e.g. "Heritage sites") and which category/categories it belongs to.

 Conforms to: Refers to an implementing rule or other specification.
 For example, you can refer to something you have imported or uploaded with the Document function or a specification you imported from a data portal.
+Note that the document must be of document type "Standard/Recommendation/Specification" in Catalog to be visible.

 Temporal resolution: The minimum time period resolvable in the dataset, e.g. "Months: 3”.